JoyShaheb/react-games-wiki/notes.md

+## Note 💡

+This is a work in progress app, might take 1 week or less to finish it.

 ## TODO

 * ✅ pick a better icon for the thumbnail
 * ✅ Sidebar
 * ✅ dark / light theme feature
+* custom scrollbar with custom css
+* ✅ add skeleton loader
+* ✅ add loading states with error handlers
 * add pagination
 * add platform icon options on the game card
 * when user hovers on the card, they should be able to see more info, just like the original website game cards
 * update UI for the light mode

+## states

+* ✅ loading state
+* ✅ error state
+* ✅ no data state
+* ✅ No page found page
+* ✅ States component
+* Nprogress bar library

+## Fullstack plans

+* add login/signup feature so that the users can save their favorite games
+* react toastify with middleware with redux toolkit/ RTK query

 ## Future features